 - Suggested book titles for groups

-- Guidelines on how to set up and run an online book club
+- Guidelines on how to set up and run a book club

 - Discussion materials to get you started